cliffano/bagofholding/README.md

     npm install bagofholding

-or specify it as a dependency in package.json file:
+or specify as a dependency in package.json file:

     "dependencies": {
       "bagofholding": "x.y.z"